djplaner/blog/docs/2014/09/12/you-want-digitally-fluent-faculty/index.md

 ---
+categories:
+- bad
+- connectedcourses
+date: 2014-09-12 11:36:52+10:00
+next:
+  text: Searching for a phrase and some research
+  url: /blog2/2014/09/16/searching-for-a-phrase-and-some-research/
+previous:
+  text: 'Three paths for learning analytics and beyond: Moving from rhetoric to reality'
+  url: /blog2/2014/09/05/three-paths-for-learning-analytics-and-beyond-moving-from-rhetoric-to-reality/
 title: You want digitally fluent faculty?
-date: 2014-09-12 11:36:52+10:00
-categories: ['bad', 'connectedcourses']
 type: post
 template: blog-post.html
 comments: